Rated Excellent Online

 Secured Loans While on Probation at a New Job

 Being on probation in a new job does not automatically prevent you from getting a secured loan.
 While many mainstream lenders and mortgage providers insist on a minimum period of employment before lending, specialist secured loan lenders often take a more flexible approach, particularly where you can provide a signed employment contract and evidence of your salary.
+Your existing property equity and clean credit profile play an equally important role.

 £283 Avg. monthly saving